shumarb/shumarb/README.md

 I am Umar, a Software Developer based in Singapore 🇸🇬.

-I earned a [Bachelor of Computing (Computer Science)](https://github.com/shumarb/coursework) from the National University of Singapore, and have 1+ years of experience in application development, working with Java and Spring Boot on various [projects](https://github.com/shumarb/projects).
+I earned a [Bachelor of Computing (Computer Science)](https://github.com/shumarb/coursework) from the National University of Singapore, and have 1+ years of experience in application development [projects](https://github.com/shumarb/projects), specialising in Java and Spring Boot.

 I am committed to [learning](https://github.com/shumarb/learning), [programming](https://github.com/shumarb/programming),